1. Purpose of policy

 9. Cross-Sector Credit Transfer

-The minimum amount of credit that may be transferred in cross-sector (vocational education and training to higher education) arrangements at undergraduate level is identified in the Credit Transfer – Procedures based on the AQF Qualifications Pathway Policy.
+The maximum amount of credit that may be transferred in cross-sector (vocational education and training to higher education) arrangements at undergraduate level is identified in the Credit Transfer – Procedures based on the AQF Qualifications Pathway Policy.

 10. USC Credit Information